ambehnam/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 !listing framework/src/kernels/Diffusion.C id=non-ad-residual
          re=Real\nDiffusion::computeQpResidual.*?}
-         caption=The C++ weak-form residual statement of [weak-form] as implemented in the Diffusion kernel.
+         caption=The C++ weak-form residual statement of  as implemented in the Diffusion kernel.

 This object also overrides the `computeQpJacobian` method to define Jacobian term of [jacobian] as shown in [non-ad-jacobian].